Odanson/CheckerGame/README.md

 ### Levels of difficulty
 Three levels of difficulty are implemented in this game.
-1. Easy: The AI player simply makes a random choice among all the available legal moves.
-2. Medium: The AI player uses Alpha Beta search with a uniform search depth limit of 5.
+1. Easy: The AI player uses Alpha Beta search with a uniform search depth limit of 3.
-3. Hard: The AI player uses Alpha Beta search with a dynamic search depth limit.
+2. Hard: The AI player uses Alpha Beta search with a dynamic search depth limit.
 The search depth is around 14 – 20.